cnsuhao/engine1/ReadMe.md

 cd ..
 mkdir builds
 cd builds
-# feel free to make subfolders here, like msvc2017x64 or something
+# Feel free to make subfolders here, like msvc2017x64 or something
 # Generate a make file/msvc solution for the external dependencies
 # Note you need to provide cmake the source directory at the end (relative or absolute)
 cmake -DCMAKE_BUILD_TYPE:String=Release -DSUPERBUILD:BOOL=ON ../src